ATelichan/reserves/README.md

 -Line 98 sends the form to event → templates → create.html,  and is submitted

 From MAIN folder reserves → reserves —> urls.py
--Line 21 adds the event to the URL
+-Line 21 adds the event to the URL (???)

 In App event → urls.py
--Line 15 matches information to that entered in event → views.py → “createevent”
+Line 15 matches information to that entered in event → views.py → “createevent”

 In App event —> views.py
 -Lines 84-85, AddEvent gets passed the current user id, plus information that came from the posting of the form